M0Fawzy/Data-Job-Analysis/README.md

 | Terraform   | 146,733        |
 | Twilio      | 138,500        |

+*The Skills With The Highest Salaries*

+**Breakdown Of The Results:**
+- Specialized and emerging skills like SVN, Solidity, and Couchbase command the highest average salaries, suggesting they are niche but in demand.
+- Tools and technologies associated with machine learning (e.g., DataRobot, Golang, dplyr) appear prominently, emphasizing the growing importance of advanced analytics.

 ### 5. Optimal Skills Analysis (`Optimal_Skills.sql`)
 Identifies The Top 10 Skills Associated With Higher Salaries In Data Analyst Positions, Filtering For Skills That Appear In More Than 10 Job Postings.